-Eight public courses cater to all levels of player.
+Several area public courses cater to all levels of player.
 Some offer a stout challenge as the host site for professional events.
 Others deliver a laid-back environment for the casual or younger player.
 The Bend has something for everyone looking to hit the links.
 Let’s get your trip planning started.

 Golf Digest ranked Blackthorn as the fourth-best new public golf course upon is opening.
 It later ascended to a ranking as the No. 1 municipal course in Indiana by Golf Week Magazine by 2013.

 Although no longer a municipal course, Blackthorn remains one of the premier public tracks in Northern Indiana with its rolling, wooded terrain.
 The course is a par 72 and plays up to 7,136 yards.
 Lush fairways are complemented by bent grass greens and bordered by natural settings — prairie grasses, wetlands and ponds.

 Blackthorn is a challenge for players of all skill levels, including professional.
 It has hosted the Four Winds Invitational, an LPGA Symetra Tour event, since 2012.

 Visitors to the University of Notre Dame are sure to catch a glimpse of this course.
 Burke is at the southwest corner of campus with views of the Golden Dome and Basilica as players stroll the fairways.
 Originally designed as an 18-hole course in 1929, it now plays as a par 35 over nine holes.

 Looking for some natural challenges?
 We’ve got you covered.

 Eberhart-Petro is the only course in The Bend that requires players to deal with the St. Joseph River.
 There are four river crossings.
 Perhaps the most scenic of those is from the tee box on the 18th hole, which offers an elevated view of the river below and fairway beyond.